evanx/redex/README.md

 They are classified as follows:
 - importer: import a message from an "external" source e.g. a Redis queue
 - router: logically dispatch a message internally
+- filter: eliminate messages
 - fan out: duplicate messages
-- filter: eliminate messages
 - exporter: export a message e.g. push to a Redis queue

-## Use-cases

-Redix can be used to compose the following infrastructure:
-- Reliable pubsub, pipeline and synchronous messaging using HTTP, Redis et al
-- API gateway
-- Load balancer
-- Caching proxy

 ## Use-case example